Cray-HPE/canu/docs/validate_network_bgp.md

 * Or read the IP addresses from a file, one IP address per line, using ‘–ips-file FILENAME’ flag.

+* The default ‘asn’ is set to 65533 if it needs to be changed, use the ‘–asn NEW_ASN_NUMBER’ flag.

 If you want to see the individual status of all the neighbors of a switch, use the ‘–verbose’ flag.